johnfairh/RubyGateway/SourceDocs/User Guide.md

 can compare this directly to `RbObject.nilObject` or use `RbObject.isNil` to test it.

+### Deal with Ruby arrays

+There are a few approaches to make use of Ruby arrays depending on your goal.
+1. Convert the whole array to Swift using an initializer.
+This eagerly converts all the elements to Swift too and gives you an independent Swift array.
+2. Use Ruby Array methods via `RbObjectAccess.call(...)`.
+Doing more work in the Ruby domain can reduce the number of elements that need to be converted to Swift types.
+3. Use Swift collection methods using `RbObject.collection`.
+This gives access to the Swift collection APIs.
+It's more efficient that approach #1 if you can avoid converting all the array elements and looks prettier if you are aiming to mutate the array because the mutations happen in-place.

 ### Pass a symbol as an argument

 Use `RbSymbol`.
 Ruby: